Travel.State.Gov > International Travel > Country Information > Spain International Travel Information

-Spain’s open borders with its Western European neighbors allow the possibility for terrorist groups to enter and exit the country anonymously; additionally, Spain’s enclaves in Melilla and Ceuta allow for entry into Spain proper from the African continent.
-Like other foreign governments, Spain has taken robust actions to guard against terrorist attacks, including arrests of suspected extremists allegedly involved in terrorist plots.
-Credible information indicates terrorist groups continue plotting possibly near term attacks in Europe.
-All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-U.S. citizens are reminded to remain vigilant with regard to their personal security.
+Spain’s open borders with its Western European neighbors allow the possibility for terrorist groups to enter and exit the country anonymously.
+Additionally, Spain’s enclaves in Melilla and Ceuta on the North African coast allow for entry into Spain from the African continent.
+Spain has taken robust actions to guard against terrorist attacks, including arrests of suspected extremists allegedly involved in terrorist plots.
+Credible information indicates terrorist groups continue to plot potential attacks in Europe, including Spain.
+All European countries remain vulnerable to attacks from transnational terrorist organizations or individuals inspired by extremist ideology with little or no warning.
+U.S. citizens are reminded to remain vigilant with regards to their personal security.

-Crime: Street crimes against tourists occur in the principal tourist areas.
-In particular, Madrid and Barcelona report frequent incidents of pickpocketing, as well as occasional violent attacks, some of which require the victim to seek medical attention.
+Crime: Street crimes against U.S. citizens usually occur in the principal tourist areas across Spain.
+In particular, Madrid and Barcelona report frequent pickpocketing and theft, as well as occasional violent attacks, some of which have required the victim to seek medical attention.